takato1314/x509.certificate.tools/openssl/README.md

 The following use cases are covered:

-- Generate a simple self-signed certificate
+- Generate a simple self-signed certificate for any host

 ### powershell